davidsneighbour/samui-samui.de/content/posts/2006/07/2006-07-05-nokachi-shikimime.md

 ---
-Zur Zeit macht folgende Mail die thail&auml;ndischen Mailinglisten unsicher:
+Zur Zeit macht folgende Mail die thailändischen Mailinglisten unsicher:

 > What is your japanese name?